tomwardill/Python-Articles/buildout-part1.rst

  OK
  $>

 We can see that this is nose, as we expect it to be.
-Two files have been generated because that is that the setup.py for Nose defines, a base nosetest executable, and one for the specifc python version that we have used (python 2.6 in my case).
+Two files have been generated because that is what the setup.py for Nose defines, a base nosetest executable, and one for the specifc python version that we have used (python 2.6 in my case).
 These are specified in the setup.py that makes up the nose egg, which will be covered in a later article.

 Conclusion
 ----------